Demographics of the Ottoman Empire: European part

-Special Reports
+Special reports

 Arnold J. Toynbee

-During the World War I; The treatment of Armenians in the Ottoman Empire was a book by Viscount Bryce and Arnold J. Toynbee which compiled statements from eyewitnesses from other countries including Germany, Italy, the Netherlands, Sweden, and Switzerland, who similarly attested to Armenians in the Ottoman Empire during 1915–1916.
+During World War I; The treatment of Armenians in the Ottoman Empire was a book by Viscount Bryce and Arnold J. Toynbee which compiled statements from eyewitnesses from other countries including Germany, Italy, the Netherlands, Sweden, and Switzerland, who similarly attested to Armenians in the Ottoman Empire during 1915–1916.
 The publication presents Arnold J. Toynbee's analysis on Armenian population in the Ottoman Empire.
 A summary table of his analysis included in the page 199.
 In the "vilayet of Van", there were two portions, portions in modern use corresponds to county.
 As explained by Arnold J. Toynbee in the footprint at page 199, he developed his analysis by excluding certain portions of the province where he said "Armenians were a minor".
 Arnold Toynbee in finding the ratio of Armenians in vilayet of Van; he removed the values originating from portions of Van (listed in the foot print) where Armenians were in minority.
 The presented table in page 1999 shows the re-calculated values by Arnold J. Toynbee of these selected provinces using values of the parts (counties, sanjaks) which Armenians were not in minority.
 The presented map shows the re-calculated values of the stated provinces using values where Armenians are not in minority.

 Ethnic values of the Six vilayets according to presented data.